Stuck? Diagrams help.

-Like emotional tow trucks, diagrams have been helping people feeling stuck for hundreds of years across industries, fields and cultures.
+Like emotional tow trucks, diagrams have been helping people for hundreds of years across industries, fields, and cultures when they feel this kind of stuck.

 10 jobs with oodles of diagrammatic potential